Yamaha Tri Moto YT125 - 1981

 Main Jet : 110 is stock on a YT125 VM20, while my VM24 is fitted with a 115 and runs great at 3/4 to full throttle.

-Choke Plunger: Mine was broken off and I had to replace it.
+Choke Plunger: On mine the knob broken off and I had to replace it the plunger/starter valve assembly.
 I found a Mikuni MK-412 plunger kit which included all parts at the carb except for the choke cable itself.
 But....the plunger itself was longer than stock and the cable takeup brass threaded fitting was not as long as the original curved piece.
 It turns out the MK-412 kit is made primarily for VM30 and larger carbs so the plunger VM15SC4/85 that comes in the kit is "long" while there is supposed to be a "shorter" Mikuni plunger part number VM15SC4/86 that is available from NicheCycleSupply.com.
 The VM15SC4/86 turned out to be identical in dimension to the plunger that came in the MK-412 kit I purchased, so maybe the plunger in the kit I purchased had been substituted in place of a VM15SC4/85.
 So, I found a Mikuni kit MK-413 on Ebay marketed as made for the VM20/24 carburetors that had an assortment of other fittings slightly different than the MK-412 (threaded main fitting was shorter, had an elbow with thread-in adjuster, slightly less-stiff spring, and a plunger of same 18mm length and 8mm diameter on the plunger portion was turned down to a smaller diameter such that the small end of the plunger could slide into the brass fitting all the way to the plunger larger diameter section.

 I ended up using all the MK-412 parts except for the MK-413 less-stiff spring and plunger.
 No matter which spring I tried, the length of coils kept the plunger from being drawn into the brass threaded fitting more than say 2mm.
 But that was enough to make a big difference compared to the MK-413 plunger when assembled and therefore had an overall length from base of threaded fitting to end of plunger when retracted within 1mm of the original pull-out plunger.
 I did bevel the edge of the fitting that the plunger slides into, to ease the plunger slide-in into the fitting when operating.
 It did help as the stock square edge did hang up a few times when testing, but not at all after beveling the edge